blurstudio/hab/README.md

 * **forest:** A dictionary map of Configs or Distros.
 These are stored on Resolver._configs and Resolver._distros.
 * **HabitatBase.context:** The resolved URI parents of the current HabitatBase object.
 This does not include the name of the object, just its parents. `project_a/Sc001` would resolve into context: `["project_a"]` and name: `"Sc001"`.
 * **HabitatBase.distros:** A map of `packaging.requirements.Requirement` objects defining what distros to load
-* **HabitatBase.environment:** The final resolved set of environment variables that this config should load or application should add to the config.
+* **HabitatBase.environment:** The final resolved set of environment variables that this config should load or distro should add to the config.
 * **HabitatBase.environment_config:** A dict of instructions for how to build environment variables.
 If a value should be prepended or appended or set. environment is build from these sets of instructions.
 * **HabitatBase.format_environment_value:** Uses str.format with a built set of kwargs to fill in.
 For example, replaces {dot} with HabitatBase.dirname replicating `.` in file paths.
 Also used on aliases.
 * **HabitatBase.name:** The name of the config or distro.